ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 .. index::
    pair: global-settings property;Web Customization

-As of Virtel V4.56 an enhanced customisation feature is available which provides customization at a global and transaction level for javascript, CSS and other web elements.
+As of Virtel V4.56 an enhanced customisation feature is available which provides customization at a global and transaction level for Javascript, CSS and other web elements.
 To use this feature the w2hparm.js should include the "global-settings" attribute.
 The following is an example:-
 ::

 	"global-settings":{